 In 2004, in an old village near the forest and the sea, a couple named Mikkel Hauger and Tana Kretzschmer moved into a quaint, little cottage built in 1890.
+It became the beginning of a colorful adventure – and little Thore was the inspiration.

 They were about to start a children’s clothing company, and their 4-month-old boy, Thore, would serve as the inspiration behind their colorful adventure.